-Welcome to Ukrainian 1101!
-In this course you will learn the basic skills necessary for communication in Ukrainian (speaking, listening, reading, and writing).
-By the end of this course, you will be able to carry on basic conversations in Ukrainian on many topics from your daily life.
-You will be able to write notes and simple letters to Ukrainian friends or keep a journal in Ukrainian.
+Welcome to Ukrainian 1101- an introduction course to the Ukrainian language and culture!
+It is the first of a three-semester course sequence that fulfills GE foreign language requirement.
+In this course you will learn the basic skills necessary for simple communication in Ukrainian (speaking, listening, reading, and writing).
+By the end of this course, you will be able to carry on basic conversations in Ukrainian on limited amount of topics from your daily life.
+You will be able to write short notes (in simple sentences) and simple letters to Ukrainian friends or keep a journal in Ukrainian.
 You will also have the skills to read basic texts.
+CEFR Levels A1.

 In addition to becoming a proficient speaker of Ukrainian, we hope that you will become a skilled language learner and develop a curiosity about and love for Slavic cultures.